 Place the cubed butter into the bowl of a stand mixer and secure the paddle attachement.
-Turn the mixer on the lowest setting.
-I keep mine on "stir" the whole time.
+Turn the mixer on a medium-low setting.

 Let the mixer cream the butter for 30 seconds, and then add in the brown sugar and mix 30 seconds, followed by the white sugar for 30 seconds.
-Then add in the egg and the egg yolk and blend until mixed.
+Cream until light and fluffy, then add in the egg and the egg yolk (and vanilla if using) and blend until mixed.
 If any of the butter gets stuck on the paddle attachment use a rubber spatula to knock it off.

-Keep the mixer on low speed & gradually add in the flour mixture.
-Slowly and carefully add it in a little at a time until ingredients are incorporated.
+With the mixer on low speed, gradually add in the flour mixture.
+Add it in a little at a time until ingredients are incorporated.
 Then add in the chocolate chips and mix just until the chocolate chips are incorporated.
 Turn off the machine.

-Measure out ~6, 6 oz. cookies.
+Measure out ~6, 5.7 oz. cookies.
 I like to use a food scale for this but if you don't have one, simply eye-ball it.
 Cookies will be a little smaller than a fist, huge I know!
 Keep the cookies nice and tall and don't flatten them.
-Bake 3 cookies on a cookie sheet at a time.
-No need to spray the cookie sheet with baking spray.
-(You can totally bake all 6 at one time, but for some reason I just like to bake 3 at a time to give them plentyyyy of room!)
+Place cookies on a cookie sheet.
+You can use a silicone baking mat or parchment paper if you prefer.